sommer/.github/.github/ISSUE_TEMPLATE/default-issue-template.md

 ---
 name: default issue template
-about: ":arrow_right: Please use this template for all issues, if no more specific template exists :arrow_right:"
+about: Please use this template for all issues, if no more specific template exists ➡
 title: ''
 labels: ''
 assignees: ''